boscoh/WebGLStarterKit/README.md

 First import the modules:

     import THREE from "three.js";
-    import { WebGlWidget } from "./webglstarterkit.js";
+    import { WebglWidget } from "./webglstarterkit.js";

-Then sublcass `WebGLWidget` and add meshes to `this.scene` in the constructor:
+Then sublcass `WebglWidget` and add meshes to `this.scene` in the constructor:

-    class MyWidget extends WebGLWidget {
+    class MyWidget extends WebglWidget {
             let material = new THREE.MeshLambertMaterial(
                 { color: 0xffff00 } );
             let geom = new THREE.OctahedronGeometry();